L2-D2/dotocalc/readme.md

 * help find lacking areas to improve
 	* heroes to practice
 	* strategies to try
 ### Notes:

-In chrome you will need to use `--allow-file-access-from-files` launch option to run this as-is.
+In chrome you will need to use `--allow-file-access-from-files` launch option to run this locally.

-### TODO:

-just make a webserver..